the-refinery/baseline/README.md

 - Each property and value pair gets its own line
 - Put spaces after `:` in property declarations
 - Put spaces before `{` in rule declarations
-- End all delcarations with a semicolon
+- End all declarations with a semicolon
 - Use hex color codes `#000` unless using rgba
 - Lowercase all hex values, e.g., `#fff` instead of `#FFF`
 - Use shorthand hex values where available, e.g., `#fff` instead of `#ffffff`